fmahoudeau/MiCT-Net-PyTorch/README.md

 This section reports test results for the following experiments:
  * MiCT-ResNet-18 versus 3D-ResNet-18
  * MiCT-ResNet-18 with varying kernel sizes for the first 3D convolution: 3x7x7x, 5x7x7, and 7x7x7
+ * MiCT-ResNet-18 modified to accept input video sequences of arbitrary length

 The models are evaluated against the **top1** and **top5** accuracies.
 All results are averaged across the 3 standard splits. **MiCT-ResNet-18 leads by 1.4 point while being 3.1 times faster** which confirms the validity of the approach of the authors.
 The memory size is given for the processing of one video clip of 16 frames at a time (ie. batch size of one).